yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 A central focus of this task is how papers handle missing data, and this is also one of the most weakly reported parts of many empirical papers.

-In practice, missing-data handling often appears in indirect form:
+In practice, missing-data handling often appears indirectly through:
 - sample reductions between stages
 - references to complete observations only
 - unexplained differences in N across models